Population dynamics: Half-life of geometric populations

-Finite (λ) growth constant
+Note that as the population is assumed to decline, λ < 1, so ln(λ) < 0.

 Mathematical relationship between geometric and logistic populations

 In geometric populations, R and λ represent growth constants (see 2 and 2.3).
 In logistic populations however, the intrinsic growth rate, also known as intrinsic rate of increase (r) is the relevant growth constant.
 Since generations of reproduction in a geometric population do not overlap (e.g. reproduce once a year) but do in an exponential population, geometric and exponential populations are usually considered to be mutually exclusive.
 However, both sets of constants share the mathematical relationship below.

 The growth equation for exponential populations is $$N_t = N_0 e^{rt}$$ where e is Euler's number, a universal constant often applicable in logistic equations, and r is the intrinsic growth rate.

 To find the relationship between a geometric population and a logistic population, we assume the N_{t} is the same for both models, and we expand to the following equality: